|

 winter of that first year of study, I sought out some

-dead New England aster stalks and gathered about a half
+dead new england aster stalks and gathered about a half

 dozen roots to tincture, 1:2, in grain alcohol.
 The